 As Secretary of State, Iran is likely to be one of the top national security challenges facing you and the incoming Trump administration.
 Most recently, Iran has moved to greatly accelerate its enrichment of uranium at the 60 percent threshold at the Fordow facility, which is buried deeply underground.
 While President Trump pulled out of the 2015 nuclear agreement with Iran, the president-elect has, at times, suggested he is willing to pursue new negotiations with Iran.
-On the campaign trail in September 2024, he stated on Iran that "We have to make a deal, because the consequences are impossible.
-We have to make a deal."
+On the campaign trail in September 2024, he stated on Iran that "We have to make a deal."
 Iran has made efforts over the years to undermine regional stability and has supported various militias and proxies in the region, but its nuclear program is of paramount concern.
+During your pominetion hearing you exid in relation to concern.

-During your nomination hearing, you said in relation to engaging Iran that "my view is that we need to be open to any arrangement that allows us to have safety and stability in the region but one which we are clear eyed."
+During your nomination hearing, you said in relation to engaging Iran that "my view is that we need to be open to any arrangement that allows us to have safety and stability in the region but one which we are clear eved."